How to Follow up with People after a Virtual Conference

 For connections like that, you apply an “ambient awareness” strategy and send a friend request on LinkedIn, so that you can stay in touch through that channel and she may periodically be exposed to my posts in her news feed, and vice versa.

-A specific reason to follow up:
+A specific reason to post-event follow up:

-If you live in different cities, you’ll need to develop a more deliberate strategy.
+If you live in different cities, you’ll need to develop a more deliberate post-event follow-up strategy.
 Perhaps there are future virtual conferences coming up they might be likely to attend; you could get in touch to inquire if they’ll be there, and if so, plan to meet up in person during the event.
-If you’re a frequent business traveler, you can also put them on the list of people you ping when you’re in town for visits.
+If you’re a frequent business traveller, you can also put them on the list of people you ping when you’re in town for visits.
 Even if it’s unlikely you’ll meet in person again anytime soon, you can be on the lookout for interesting articles to send them, or look for ways to be helpful (for instance, if they mentioned they’re looking for new contributors for the magazine they edit, you could suggest talented colleagues).

 Of course, it’s essential to make sure the help you offer is actually helpful; there’s a big difference between connecting an editor actively seeking contributors with great candidates, and connecting an overwhelmed editor with would-be columnists they don’t have the time to deal with.
 It’s essential to listen to their stated needs, not make assumptions about what might be useful and risk turning yourself into a burden in the process.

 Almost every professional attends at least a few conferences per year.
 By following these post-event engagement ideas &post event follow up strategies, you can make sure the time, effort, and money you spend on a 3D virtual conference platform or a virtual conference platform actually turn into true relationships, not just one-time conversations that are quickly forgotten.